ichim/LeafletForBlazor-NuGet/RTM and GeoJSON/working with Files/GeoJSON from file/README.md

-## Configuring Appearance from files
+# Upload data from GeoJSON files

 GeoJSON data can be loaded from files hosted on the Internet (https protocol).
 Once with loading data, the programmer can configure the appearance, the visibility scales and the content of the tools.